 Funding

-The CAFÉ pilot program provides small seed funding for activities (e.g., data collection, community engagement, training and workshops) that will allow investigators to strengthen applications for future independent funding, which will help expand the Community of Practice in climate and health research and build capacity among a new and diverse group of investigators.
-Pilot projects can cover a range of topics related to the Climate Change and Health Strategic Framework, as encapsulated in the figure below.
+The CAFE pilot program provides small seed funding for activities (e.g., data collection, community engagement, training and workshops) that will allow investigators to strengthen applications for future independent funding, which will help expand the community of practice in climate and health research and build capacity in new investigators.

-• Total requested costs for a 1-year pilot project may not exceed $20,000, although smaller budgets are strongly encouraged.
+Total requested costs for a 1-year pilot project may not exceed $20,000, although smaller budgets and shorter timelines are encouraged.
 Budgets may include funds for supplies, technical support, student or staff support, laboratory analyses, and training, workshops, and other appropriate costs directly relevant to the project.
 Any travel funds, workshop or conference registration fees, or computer resource requests must be directly related to the proposed project and be clearly justified.
 Faculty salary and indirect costs will not be supported.

 Applicants will not be required to submit a formal budget through their institutional office of sponsored research until an award is made, but applicants will be asked to provide sufficient detail in their pilot proposal to allow the budget to be evaluated and modified if needed.

-• Applications from individuals inside the US and in other countries would be eligible.
+Applications are welcome from projects from US-based institutions.
 We cannot support any activities that would meet the NIH definition of a clinical trial.
 Any projects with human subjects components would require IRB approval from the applicant’s home institution before any pilot activities could commence.
-We welcome applications spanning disciplines and content areas related to the NIH Climate Change and Health Strategic Framework, with a focus on projects that would be in support of future funding to support work at the intersection of climate change and human health from a range of funders (including NIH).
+We welcome applications spanning disciplines and content areas with a focus on projects that would be in support of future funding to support work at the intersection of climate and human health.

 Resources available to all members of the Community of Practice include access to commonly used datasets, widely used geospatial and data harmonization tutorials, guidelines and tutorials on access to cloud computing / using Dataverse/ using GitHub, and templates for data management plans.
 For more information, please visit our CAFÉ Data Management page.